-Rule 26: Wireless Communication Devices/ and Electronic Devices Procedures a.
-Authorized times are:
+Rule 26: Wireless Communication Devices/ and Electronic Devices Procedures

-1. Students may use Wireless Communication Devices (WCD), excluding ALL recording devices or recording functions on electronic devices during authorized times and in authorized locations.
+Students may use Wireless Communication Devices (WCD), excluding ALL recording devices or recording functions on electronic devices during authorized times and in authorized locations.
+WE RECOMMEND THAT THEY ARE KEPT IN THE STUDENT'S LOCKER DURING THE DAY AND REMOVED ONLY AT LUNCHTIME, THEN RETURNED TO THE LOCKER.
 This means that no audio, video, or still picture recording is permitted without prior permission.